Quantum Invariants and Fiberedness: Non-fibered knots

-Denote by $\mir{\bd}$ the mirror braid of $\bd$, defined by flipping the sign of every crossing.
-Then, the closure of $\mir{\bd}$ is a strongly quasipositive knot.
-The number of strands $n$, writhe $w$ of any braid, and the genus of the braid's closure are related by Bennequin's inequality.
+Let $\mir{\bd}$ be the mirror of $\bd$ given by changing the sign of every crossing.
+The closure of $\mir{\bd}$ is a strongly quasipositive knot.
+For any braid, the number of strands $n$, writhe $w$, and the genus of the braid closure are related by Bennequin's inequality.
 For quasipositive braids, the inequality is saturated \cite[Obs.\!
 1.2.]{Ito2017}; i.e.,

 Since $w(\mir{\bd})=-w(\bd)$, the result follows. \end{proof}